Gmail Labels: The easiest guide for 2023

 This feature allows you to see exactly which one of your recipients - in this case your colleagues - has opened your message, so you know exactly who has the required information and who you need to follow up on.

-Email tracking, when smartly used, has great potential to raise your productivity and effectiveness and to take your sales rate to a whole new level.
+Mailbutler's email tracking, when smartly used, has great potential to raise your productivity and effectiveness and take your sales rate to a whole new level.

-Mailbutler offers a powerful tracking tool for Apple Mail, Outlook and Gmail that keeps you informed of your email status.
-You can even keep track of important details such as open date, device, location and more.
+Mailbutler offers a powerful email tracking tool for Gmail, Apple Mail, and Outlook that keeps you informed of your email status.
+You can even keep track of important details such as open date, device, location, and more.

 Erica Yocom at Virtual Personal Assistant